Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dependant-queries-in-react-query.md

 And so on.

-I'll show you how you can make this happen in React Query by using user input in this example.
+Using user input in this example, I'll show you how to make this happen in React Query.

 You can see the result in the video below.
 We only start using the query once we have valid input.
-As long as it doesn't exist, we put the query into idle mode.
+We put the query into idle mode as long as it doesn't exist.

 <!-- ![Dependent queries in React Query](https://cdn.hashnode.com/res/hashnode/image/upload/v1643866043645/0xTgpKRQS.gif) -->
 <video autoplay loop muted playsinline>